 There is an Existing Child Custody Order

-If there is an existing child custody order, then to make a challenge, the unhappy parent must file a petition to modify the existing order.
+If there is an existing child custody order, then to make a challenge, the unhappy parent must ask the court to modify the existing order.
 In order to obtain a modification, the parent must show that there has been a substantial change in the child’s circumstances to justify changing the order.
 And ultimately, as with any child custody determination, the parent challenging custody must demonstrate that it is in the best interest of the child to change the custody or visitation arrangements set forth in the existing order.
 If you have been the primary caretaker of the child and you have been an appropriate parent, it is highly unlikely that a court will find that making a drastic change in the child’s life is in the child’s best interest.

 Contact New Direction Family Law